 MoDOT adjusts its practices to deal differently with each storm and tries to return roads to near-normal driving conditions as soon as possible after a storm’s end.
 Because MoDOT doesn’t have enough workers or trucks to clear every highway immediately after a snowstorm, the department has set priorities for which roads to clear first.

-* Roads with the highest traffic volumes are plowed, or treated, first.
-These roads include interstates and other large-volume roads, which receive ongoing operations throughout a storm.
+* Roads with the highest traffic volumes are plowed or treated first.
+These roads include interstates and other busy state routes, which receive ongoing operations throughout a storm.

-* Lower-volume lettered and numbered routes with lower traffic volumes are plowed to allow for two-way traffic, with concentration on hills, curves, and intersections.
-Traffic on these roads may continue to have more snow on them until the higher-volume roads are mostly clear.
+* Lettered and numbered routes with lower traffic volumes are plowed to allow for two-way traffic, with concentration on hills, curves, and intersections.
+Traffic on these roads may have more snow on them until the higher-volume roads are mostly clear.